ankitrajbiswal/Voice-Assistant/README.md

+1. Project completed - just upload remaining

-sphinx4-data-1.0.0 jar file to be uploade using bash.
+2.sphinx4-data-1.0.0 jar file to be uploade using bash.

-Readme.md to be created
+3.Readme.md to be created